ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on battleship project

 **Thoughts:** I'm starting to see the light more with tests, I feel like the logic of my code is really sound so far.

+### Day 88: September 27, 2021

+**Today's Progress**: Worked on battleship project

+**Thoughts:** Having a really tough time wrapping my head around the logic.
+Felt like I hit a big wall today, but managed to chip away at it some.
+I _think_ my logic is still sound enough.